 Racketeering and RICO laws are incredibly complex but more importantly, these are charges that federal investigators and prosecutors take very seriously and have the resources to go after individuals and organizations tirelessly to get a conviction, and it often works – over 95 percent of federal charges result in a conviction.
 If you are under investigation for RICO, you need a racketeering attorney who will provide you with a comprehensive defense strategy, including interviewing witnesses, investigating allegations, and aggressively fighting on your behalf in court if necessary.

 Whether you are under investigation or have already been charged, the time to act is now.
-To contact our legal team for representation in the Eastern District of North Carolina and set up a free consultation, call (919) 887-8040 or fill out our contact form to get started!
+To contact our legal team for representation in the Eastern District of North Carolina which includes Raleigh, Rocky Mount, Greenville, Fayetteville, and Robeson County, and set up a free consultation, call (919) 845-6688 or fill out our contact form to get started!